No items found.

 House posts like these had both a functional and decorative purpose.
 They were used in a traditional Gurage dwelling as a welcoming and protective symbol.
 The circular head on top of the post was a common symbol of protection throughout this region.
 The practical function of these posts was to act as markers to separate areas inside the traditional dwelling.
 They would be positioned in a line - sometimes with a cross section of wood attached - to separate rooms, such as the meeting room and sleeping area.

-Estimated Period: 1st Half 20th Century
+Estimated Period: First Half of 20th Century

 (Click on images to enlarge)